Categories

 There are two reasons for our overall trade deficit.
 First, a strong dollar.
 What does this mean?
 Having moved to Poland from the US, it is easy for me to understand, and most people don’t.
 But I think that a newsman should if he were going to comment about it on national TV.
 Let’s assume the dollar is stronger than the Polish currency, which it is.
 You take a dollar, go to the store and you can buy 3 chocolate cookies – or 3 widgets.

 The second reason for the overall trade deficit is the American consumer.
 The top half of the US population represents the richest, most consuming, most spending, society in the world.
 The US per capita income is $89,100.
 That of China is $13,800.
 Much of our high standard of living comes from foreign goods.
 If I buy a new pair of Mexican socks, my standard of living goes up.
 I’m happier with new, colorful socks.
 By Trump’s idea, the US just got cheated out of 20 dollars by Mexico.
-He crowed that under Bidem, the US “lost” 5 million dollars a day.
-MAGA people of course gasped and shook their head at such prodigality.
+He crowed that under Bidem, the US “lost” 5 billion dollars a day, (because Americans bought 5 bil more of foreugn goods that they sold).
+MAGA people gasped and shook their head at such prodigality.
 Of course it was just more Trump disinformation.

 In summary, no, the overall trade deficit is not due to Americam inefficiency.
 Just as more Americans in the top half of the ecomony